ditdotdev/dit/docs/src/cli/cmd/checkout.rst

 -------

 -c, --commit id         Specify the commit ID to checkout.
 Must be a
-                        known commit in `titan log` for the given repository.
+                        known commit in `d3 log` for the given repository.
                         If this is not specified, then the source commit is used, unless tags are specified in which case the latest matching commit is used instead.
 See the